Divorce Settlement in Dubai UAE

 Any party can apply to the court for sale of their jointly owned property or for someone else to buy out shares.
 The basic assumption is that both parties made equal payments in property purchase but if one party made a higher investment then capital share will be large.
 However, UAE courts have jurisdiction over property owned within UAE and not abroad otherwise jointly owned bank accounts and some other assets will be dealt the same.

 The claims that can be made by the wife are as follows,

 1- The first claim can be made for not supporting her during the last year.

 2- The Second claim can be made for supporting her during the waiting period called “Nafket Eda”.

 3- To cover moral damage of the wife after being divorced by her husband against her will a claim can be made by her covering 25% to 40% of husbands salary or income called “Nafket Motaa”.

-As per child maintenance rules for a divorce in UAE implies that either a claim for a carer’s allowance be made depending on the husband’s income or the standard of living for a child would be equal to what he already had which includes schooling, medical, rent and other expenses.
+As per child maintenance rules for a divorce in UAE implies that either a claim for a legal guardian’s allowance be made depending on the husband’s income or the standard of living for a child would be equal to what he already had which includes schooling, medical, rent and other expenses.